benzBrake/ServerStatus/README.md

 ## About IP Whois
 The normal ip whois api print chinese result.
 If you want to show in your mother touge, please edit `ip.php` and add custom api;

+## Credits
+Thanks the [BotoX/ServerStatus](https://github.com/BotoX/ServerStatus "BotoX/ServerStatus") project for some of the code which has been used in this project.